Can text-heavy content ever be learner-friendly?

 3. Don’t overdo it!

 Less is almost always more.
-Strike a balance between using multimedia, text and whitespace.
+Aim for the right balance between text, visuals, and whitespace.

 So, can text-heavy content ever be learner-friendly?